(Updated June 22, 2022)

 I'm detailing this fairly simple thing because understanding it will be helpful for following along in my future blog posts.
 You see, I intend to share some Live sets from my toolkit.
 If all goes as planned, you should be able to download the sets, open them in Live, adjust the inputs/outputs to match your setup, and save the sets as new tools in your kit.

-Then, when you need a particular configuration, just copy/paste Tracks from your toolkit into your other sets.
+Then, when you need a particular configuration, just copy/paste Tracks from your toolkit (or drag an entire toolkit set) into your other sets.

 Here's a sample test session to try: sample-live-set.als

 When you open the set in Live, you should see three Tracks called:

 - 1 README (see Info View)

 - 3 MIDI

 Enable Info View by toggling the triangle in the lower left corner (or use the ? key).
 Now when you mouse over the README Track's title bar you should see "This is a test!" in the Info View.
 (I keep notes and reminders in Info View in many of my saved toolkit sets.
 I think of them as little love notes to future me.)

 The Audio Track has some random Gain/Pan/Send levels set, and Monitoring enabled.
 The Track's input source is set to Ext.
 In 6, which might be greyed out if you don't have an external input 6.